 FERPA – Family Educational Rights Privacy Act

 Please see the FERPA section of the Caldwell University website.

 Can I use accommodations during graduate school examinations such as the; GRE, GMAT, LSAT, MCAT?

 Contact your graduate school examination testing company for the appropriate application and information about using accommodations during testing.
 Where is the Office of Accessibility Services located?
 120 Bloomfield Ave., Caldwell, NJ 07006.
-In the Student Center Building, at the Academic Success Center to the right of the Bookstore and to the left of the gym.
+In the Student Center Building, at the Academic Success Center to the left of the gym.
 OAS Phone: (973) 618-3645.